 Some people have (very) high hopes; others are convinced it will be a failure.
 But one person's failure is another persons success, and does it really matter if the Apple Watch is initially perceived a flop if in a few years' time it's turned that flop into a somersault?

 The article below sums up what I think right now, but I fully expect to change my mind at some point over the next year.
 I usually do.

 I'm not the type of Apple fan to rush out to buy every new Apple product when it launches.
 I'm far too careful with my cash for that sort of behaviour.
 This means that I don't get caught up in the hype around new products like the Apple Watch until I can actually see what it can do for me.

 If I want to tell the time I look at the watch on my wrist.
 I never got into the fitness tracker thing that many of my colleagues are keen on.
 Thanks to iOS 8 on my iPhone and Yosemite on my Mac I don't need to get my iPhone out of my bag when I'm at work because I get alerts and notifications on my Mac screen.
 If someone texts me I can reply from there.
 When I'm travelling around I generally have my iPhone in my hand as I'm looking for information, or avoiding boredom.
 Unless I'm walking or driving, in which case I want to be looking where I am going and not at my handset (unless I'm using it for directions).

 Right now, I'm just not that sure I really need an Apple Watch.
 I just can't see what it can do for me.
-But I said the same about the iPhone: read iPhone: I'm not convinced (I think I had a point at the time).
+But I said the same about the iPhone.

 It's amusing to look back to my first thoughts about the iPhone when Apple first unveiled it.
 Back then my main argument against the iPhone was the fact that data cost so much money - which was true, until Apple changed that by insisting that launch partner O2 offered unlimited data.